FREQUENTLY ASKED QUESTIONS

 When do you take donations?

-From Thanksgiving weekend to May Long Weekend, EBN accepts donations on Tuesdays, *Wednesdays, Fridays and Saturdays from 10:00 a.m. - 4:00 p.m. *On the third Wednesday of each month, we accept a large shipment of food from Winnipeg Harvest and are unable to accept donations until all the food is sorted and dispersed.
+*On the third Wednesday of each month we accept a large shipment of food from Winnipeg Harvest and are unable to accept donations until all the food is sorted and dispersed.

-Occasionally during the summer months, we may have to close the receiving area to donations due to health and safety concerns by the sheer volume of donations.
-It may take a day or two of work for our staff and volunteers to work through the backlog.
-These times will be posted on Facebook and at the receiving door.
+Occasionally during the summer months, we may have to close the receiving area to donations because of health and safety concerns with the sheer volume of donations.
+If all the sheds are full and we cannot maintain safe passageways within the building, we must close.
+It may take a day or two of work for our staff and volunteers to clear the backlog.
+These times are posted on Facebook and at the receiving door.

-EBN exists to help community members when they are faced with a difficult situation in their lives.
-When a person picks up the phone and calls EBN Program Coordinator Elaine Gibbs it is usually because they desperately require food assistance.
+EBN exists to help community members when they are faced with difficult situations in their lives.
 EBN recognizes it is becoming more and more of a challenge for community members to be able to pay the bills and eat.
-Many of our clients are single parents, seasonal and part time employees, unemployed people, and people living with chronic illnesses, disabled persons and seniors.
+Many of our clients are single parents, seasonal and part-time employees, unemployed people, people living with chronic illnesses, disabled persons and seniors.

 Why don’t you take all donations?

-If EBN is so desperate for food why do you give food away to schools, summer camps, daycare centres, and other community groups?
+Why do you give food away to schools, summer camps, day care centres and other community groups?